 I’ve never owned a nativity set before.
 I just generally don’t like them.
 I find them chinzy, or fake, or overly elaborate, or a hundred other negative things.
 They all just seem a bit ridiculous to me.
 But I also don’t want to be a scrooge.
 I love Christmas, and a cute little nativity set seems the perfect addition to most decorations.
-So I set about making this rustic nativity set that seemed real and fun and perfect for me and my family.
+So I set about making this diy wooden nativity set that seemed real and fun and perfect for me and my family.

 This is an easy project that requires little in the way of supplies.
 That’s how we roll around here: easy and cheap.